-Social media and tourism marketing go hand in hand.
+Social media is a standard marketing practice now, and holds several powerful platforms for tourism marketers.
 Taking on social media can be challenging, especially with limited time and budget.
-In this series, I’ll explore best practices for destinations and attractions across different channels.
-In this blog, we’ll explore Facebook and tourism marketing.
+In this series, we explore best practices for destinations and attractions across different channels.
+Today, we’ll look at Facebook and tourism marketing.

 Ah, Facebook.
 The social network so popular, everyone from your little cousin to your grandmother is on it.
-Of all the social media channels we’ve covered so far, Facebook has the biggest reach and most diverse audience.
-This makes it an ideal channel for almost every kind of business to find their target audience, destinations included.
+Of all the social media channels, Facebook has the biggest reach and most diverse audience.
+This makes it an ideal channel for almost every kind of business to find their target audience, destinations and tourism businesses included.
 While we dive into a few key considerations, keep in mind they are all connected in the grand scheme.

 The elephant in the room, the ever-changing, elusive Facebook algorithm.
 The algorithm is essentially responsible for what posts you see, who the posts are from, and how often you see them.
 The exact calculation of the algorithm remains (and will likely continue to remain) a mystery, but we do know a few key things:

 - It prioritizes posts from people over posts from businesses

 - Newer posts are considered more fresh and are more likely to be seen